alexirpan/alexirpan.github.io/_posts/2017-06-18-hyperparam-spectral.markdown

 ==============================================================================

-My intuition says that this approach works best when you have a large number of hyperparameters.
-Each stage evaluates 100 models, but in smaller hyperparam spaces, evaluating 100 models wiht random search is going to enough tuning for most small problems.
-That being said, if you have fewer hyperparams you'll need fewer samples to fit the sparse polynomial well, so maybe this isn't a concern.
+My intuition says that this approach works best when you have a large number of hyperparameters and want to initially narrow down the space.
+Each stage requires hundreds of models, and in smaller hyperparam spaces, evaluating 100 models with random search is going to enough tuning already.

-It's unclear if an analogue of "tune on small, transfer to large" trick was done in any of the other comparisons.
-If it doesn't, it casts a lot of doubt on how much faster Harmonica is.
+That being said, perhaps you can get away with fewer if you're working in a smaller hyperparam space.

+**In the first two stages, Harmonica is run on a smaller 8 layer network, and the full 56 layer Resnet is only trained in the final stage.** The argument is that hyperparams often have a consistent effect as the model gets deeper, so it's okay to tune on a small network and copy the settings to a larger one.
+It's not clear whether a similar trick was used in their baselines.
+If they weren't, the runtime comparisons arne't as impressive as they look.

 The approach only works if it makes sense for the features to be sparse.
-This isn't that big a disadvantage.
-In my experience, neural net hyperparams are all linearly separable, and this is backed up by the Harmonica results - the important terms are almost all degree 1.
-(The authors observed that you do need $$d \ge 2$$ to get best performance thought, because sometimes you do learn 2-dimensional features.
+This isn't that big a disadvantage, in my experience neural net hyperparams are nearly independent.
+This is backed up by the Harmonica results - the important terms are almost all degree 1.
+(The authors observed that they did need $$d \ge 2$$ for best performance.)

 The derivation only works with discrete, binary features.
-This might make it hard to extend to discrete choices that aren't clean powers of 2.
-I don't know if there's a generalization of the parity function basis, there might be.
+Extending the approach to arbitrary discrete hyperparams doesn't look too bad (just take the closest power of 2), but extending to continuous spaces looks quite a bit trickier.